The critical conditions for success

 Change Management

-The focus is often in a VAT Control Framework on managing inherent risks and less on avoiding future risks.
-The root cause is that the primarily focus is often still on - due to the company's business control framework - whether correct and in time VAT reporting has been filed.
-That is a look back exercise and only financial and compliance risks are often considered.
+A VAT Control Framework often focuses on managing inherent risks and less on avoiding future risks.
+The root cause is that the primary focus is usually still on - due to the company's business control framework - whether correct and in time VAT reporting has been filed.
+That is a look-back exercise; only financial and compliance risks are often considered.

 Avoiding future risks is important from a VAT Control Framework perspective as it reduces future firefighting (e.g. rework) and any unforeseen exposures.